 He was dean of the School of Liberal Arts at Howard University from 1919 to 1920 and at what is now West Virginia State College from 1920 to 1922.
 Woodson devoted his life to making "the world see the Negro as a participant rather than as a lay figure in history."
 To this end, he established the Association for the Study of Negro Life and History; founded and edited the Journal of Negro History; organized the first annual Negro History Week, which became Black History Month.

 Woodson also founded the Negro History Bulletin newspaper.
 Among his many published books are "The Mis-Education of the Negro Prior to 1861," "History of the Negro Church," and "The Rural Negro."

 Woodson's life's work is the personal inspiration of Benjamin Mchie the founder of African American Registry.
-Dr. Carter G. Woodson died April 3,1950,
+Dr. Carter G. Woodson died on April 3, 1950.

 Black Heroes of The Twentieth Century